-One of the key differences between No-Limit and Limit Hold'em: the ability to size your bets.
+One of the key differences between No-Limit and Limit Hold'em is the ability to size your bets.

 Sizing bets correctly is an extremely important skill, and one that often differentiates the simply good player from the great one.